bootchk/gimp-plugin-engine-template/README.md

 You need to change the names under which the plugins register, but in general not the names of any source files or functions.
+Except for the name of the executables, so they don't clash with others:
+- gimp-plugin-engine-template.exe
+- plugin-engine-template.py

 Testing